EverNife-UNESP/TC-MaquinaTuring/README.md

-# TC-2019-Maquina Norma
+# TC-2019-Maquina Turing

-Esse trabalho está foi construido durante o periodo letivo do primeiro semestre de 2019.
+Esse trabalho está sendo construido durante o periodo letivo do primeiro semestre de 2019.

 #How To
 No gradle: